cnhahn/Nano-Interrupter/README.md

 ## Data Structures and Overview

-In this assignment, you will build an interpreter for a subset of Haskell called *Nano*.
+In this project, you will build an interpreter for a subset of Haskell called *Nano*.
 The following data types (in `Types.hs`) are used to represent the different elements of the language.